SwastikSharma15/tech-stack-animation/readme.md

 - **Interactive Animation**: Users can hover over technology icons to trigger animation and display relevant information.
 - **Dynamic Transitions**: Smooth transitions enhance the user experience when interacting with the animation.
-- **Debugging Display**: A debugging table is included to monitor various states and events during interaction.

 ## How to Use